Interior Design

 - Prerequisite:None.

 This course is a basic introduction to color and how it relates to interior design.
 Topics include basic dynamics of color, its principles, fundamentals, psychology, and applications.
-Field trips are required.
-Pass/No Pass only.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes